benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

-It's always worth reading anything that Lamport has had a hand in, and the original paper by Lamport, Shostak, and Pease on [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf) contains many insights.
+It's always worth reading anything that Leslie Lamport has had a hand in, and the original paper by Lamport, Shostak, and Pease on [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf) contains many insights.
 While the algorithm they propose is hopelessly inefficient in modern terms, the paper is a good introduction to reasoning about consensus protocols in general.
-The same is true of Castro and Liskov's seminal paper [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) which significantly influences the design of Ethereum's Casper FFG protocol.
-However, you might like to contrast these "classical" approaches with the elegant simplicity of proof of work, as devised by Satoshi Nakamoto and described in the [Bitcoin white paper](https://bitcoinpaper.org/bitcoin.pdf).
+The same is true of Castro and Liskov's seminal paper [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) which significantly influenced the design of Ethereum's Casper FFG protocol.
+However, you might like to contrast these "classical" approaches with the elegant simplicity of proof of work, as described by Satoshi Nakamoto in the [Bitcoin white paper](https://bitcoinpaper.org/bitcoin.pdf).
 If proof of work has just one thing in its favour, it is its simplicity.

 We've referred above to Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
 It is a very readable exploration of the concepts of consistency and availability (or safety and liveness in our context).